-The City of Fort Collins conducts municipal elections in April of odd years and special elections upon initiative referrals.
-The City is committed to conducting a clear, legal, and trustworthy elections process.
+The City of Fort Collins conducts municipal elections in April of odd years and special elections as required by the citizen (or

 - Supports all efforts that assist the City in conducting fair and transparent election processes according to the City's adopted procedures. - 2.
-Supports process improvements that encourage voter participation.
+Supports process improvements that encourage voter participation. - Supports mechanisms to increase cyber security around election data and the election processes, and any decrease in election tampering.